A Pure Demand Operational Semantics with Applications to Program Analysis: Implementation

 \end{definition}

-In this definition the $x_{\id(\reval_0)}$'s are the logic variables for graph point $\reval_0$ and the $X_{\id(\reval_0)}$ are the corresponding predicates for what values those points can take on: for example, $X_{\id(\reval_0)}(5)$ would mean that sub-expression $\reval_0$ has value 5.
-A key aspect of the translation is how recurrences will translate to self-referential clauses since the parent and stub with the same label will use the same underlying predicate.
+In this definition, the $x_{\id(\reval_i)}$'s are the logic variables for graph point $\reval_i$ and the $X_{\id(\reval_i)}$'s are the corresponding predicates for what values those points can take on: for example, $X_{\id(\reval_i)}(5)$ would mean that sub-expression $\reval_i$ has value 5.
+A key aspect of the translation is how recurrences will translate to self-referential clauses; we do so by assigning the parent and stub the same label so they use the same underlying predicate.

 The $\pathc \Vdash$ in the $\reval$ guard the return values with the condition they were under; they are added as preconditions in the $\tochc$ clauses, which will allow the solver to take them into account.